leap-stc/leap-stc.github.io/book/guides/data_guides/cloud_tools.md

 Rclone is a very extensive and powerful tool, but with its many options it can be overwhelming (at least it was for Julius) at the beginning.
 We will only demonstrate essential options here, for more details see the [docs](https://rclone.org/).
 If however instructions here are not working for your specific use case, please reach out so we can improve the docs.
 ```

-The below solutions fundamentally rely on the data being 'pushed' to the [](reference.infrastructure.buckets) which usually requires intervention on part of the [](explanation.data-policy.roles.data-expert).
-This stands in contrast to e.g. data ingestion where the [](explanation.data-policy.roles.data-expert) only has to work on the recipe creation and the data is 'pulled' in a reproducible way.
+The below solutions fundamentally rely on the data being 'pushed' to the [](reference.infrastructure.buckets) which usually requires intervention on part of the Data & Compute Team.
+This stands in contrast to e.g. data ingestion where the Team only has to work on the recipe creation and the data is 'pulled' in a reproducible way.
 For more information see [](explanation.data-policy).

 (hub.data.list)=